Margins in APA Format

 However, the default setting may have been changed previously.

-It is worth checking the margins the first time you open the new document.
+It is worth checking the margins the first time you open a new document.

-See Figure 1 on how to check that the top, bottom, left and right margins are 1 inch (2.54 centimeters).
+See Figure 1 for how to check that the top, bottom, left, and right margins are 1 inch (2.54 centimeters).

 See Figure 2 if you must change the existing setting.